 Once an individual is under arrest, the government agent (collectively referred to as “police officer” or “officer”) will generally make the individual aware of her constitutional rights against self-incrimination.
+The standard for the warning was laid out in the case of Miranda v Arizona.
 A “Miranda warning” is a written or verbal statement to the arrested individual substantially as follows, “You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have the right to an attorney.
 If you cannot afford an attorney, one will be provided to you at no cost.”
 Once the police officer delivers the Miranda warning, anything that the defendant says in response to questions from the officer may be used in court.
 If the officer fails to advise the defendant of her rights, any statements made by the defendant pursuant to interrogation are not admissible at trial.
 There are, however, a number of exceptions to this rule:

 The limited exceptions to the requirement to inform an accused of her Miranda rights are subject to some degree of controversy.

 Discussion: What purpose do you think reading the Miranda rights serves?
 How effective is reading the Miranda rights in achieving this purpose?
 Do officers often fail to read an individual her Miranda rights following arrest?
 Can you think of a situation in which it may be a good tactic for the officer to not read the Miranda rights?